JESUS PLUS NOTHING SAVES YOU

 Likewise, Jesus cannot lie because the truth is His very nature.

-I am the Way, the Truth, and the Life, no one can come to the Father but through Me” (John 14:6).
+“I am the Way, the Truth, and the Life, no one can come to the Father but through Me” (John 14:6).

-Jesus Is Sufficient
+Biblical Jesus Is Sufficient to Save

-• Set Free By His Truth
+Set Free by His Truth

-"So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly My disciples; and you will know the truth, and the truth will set you free” (John 8:31-32).
+"So, Jesus was saying to those Jews who had believed Him, 'If you continue in My word, then you are truly My disciples; and you will know the truth, and the truth will set you free” (John 8:31-32).

-• Born Again By the Seed of His Word
+Born Again by the Seed of His Word

-"for you have been born again not of seed which is perishable, but imperishable, that is, through the living and enduring word of God" (1 Peter 1:23).
+"...for you have been born again not of seed, which is perishable, but imperishable, that is, through the living and enduring word of God" (1 Peter 1:23).

-• Purified From Sin By His Blood
+Purified From Sin by His Blood

 "but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin" (1 John 1:7).

-• Forgiven By Jesus' Substitutionary Atonement
+Forgiven By Jesus' Substitutionary Atonement

 "But He was pierced for our offenses, He was crushed for our wrongdoings; the punishment for our well-being was laid upon Him, and by His wounds, we are healed.
 All of us, like sheep, have gone astray, each of us has turned to his own way; but the Lord has caused the wrongdoing of us all to fall on Him.
 Because He poured out His life unto death and was counted with wrongdoers; yet He Himself bore the sin of many and interceded for the wrongdoers" (Isaiah 53:5-6, 12b).

-• Justified By His Imputed Righteousness
+Justified by His Imputed Righteousness

 "He made Him who knew no sin to be sin in our behalf, so that we might become the righteousness of God in Him" (2 Corinthians 5:21).